amplication/docs/docs/faqs/faqs.md

 <details>
   <summary>Is Amplication a no-code solution?</summary>

-Amplication is a tool for professional developers, enabling you to automate repetitive tasks, eliminating or reducing the time spent on repetitive server-side tasks and boilerplate code.
-However, your developer skills are very much required to create your  hand-crafted business logic, so it is definitely NOT a no-code solution.
-Some would call Amplication a low-code solution because it reduces the amount of code you need to write.
+Amplication is a platform for professional developers, enabling you to automate repetitive tasks, eliminating or reducing the time spent on repetitive server-side tasks and boilerplate code.
+Your developer skills are very much required to create your hand-crafted business logic, so it is definitely NOT a no-code solution.
+Amplication reduces the amount of code you need to write, hence some may call it a low-code solution for professional developers.

 </details>

 <details>
-  <summary>What is the Amplication Architecture?</summary>
+  <summary>What is the Amplication architecture?</summary>

-The generated app is built from two projects, each in a separate folder:
+Each Amplication project generates a server and admin UI, each in a separate folder:

-- Server - For all the server components including REST API, GraphQL, Services and more.
+- Server - for all the server components including REST API, GraphQL, Services and more.
-- Admin - For the Admin UI including forms for CRUD operations on all data models.
+- Admin - for the Admin UI including forms for CRUD operations on all data models.

 </details>